Judith Kazantzis: Life

-Kazantzis was born in Oxford and grew up in East Sussex, the fourth child and second daughter of the eight children born to Lord and Lady Longford, and sister of novelist Rachel Billington and historians Dame Antonia Fraser and Thomas Pakenham.
+Kazantzis was born in Oxford, England, and grew up in East Sussex, the fourth child and second daughter of the eight children born to Lord and Lady Longford, and sister of novelist Rachel Billington and historians Dame Antonia Fraser and Thomas Pakenham.
 She attended St Leonards-Mayfield School, and then More House School in Kensington.
 She wrote her first poem aged seven.
 She took a Modern History degree at Somerville College, Oxford.
 She began writing textbooks on history, worked for the Chelsea Labour Party and reviewed for the Evening Standard.
 She avoided the usage of the title "Lady" as the daughter of an earl.
 During the 1970s she turned to poetry, fiction, painting and printmaking.
 She was a committed feminist, writing for the magazine Spare Rib, and was strongly influenced by Sylvia Plath's poetry.

-In her own poetry she wrote about injustice and contributed short stories to Critical Quarterly, which Plath had also written for.
-She supported the Campaign for Nuclear Disarmament and joined the protestors at RAF Greenham Common air base in the 1980s.
-She lived in London and later in East Sussex again, and spent three months a year in Key West where her second husband, Irving Weinman, taught.
+In her own poetry, Kazantzis wrote about injustice and contributed short stories to Critical Quarterly, for which Plath had also written.
+Kazantzis supported the Campaign for Nuclear Disarmament and joined the protestors at RAF Greenham Common air base in the 1980s.
+She lived in London and later in East Sussex again, and spent three months a year in Key West, Florida, where her second husband, Irving Weinman, taught.

 In the 1990s, she worked for Kalayaan – Justice for Migrant Domestic Workers.
 In 1999, she left Tony Blair's Labour Party, and since 2001 helped campaign for Occupied Palestine (she was a founder of British Writers in Support of Palestine).
 She chaired the judges of the Longford Prize (named in honour of her father) in support of prison reform.
 In 2003, she signed the Statement for Peace of the 21st Key West Literary Seminar.
 In August 2010, Kazantzis contributed to an eBook collection of political poems entitled Emergency Verse - Poetry in Defence of the Welfare State, edited by Alan Morrison.

 Her poems have appeared in The London Magazine, Stand, Ambit, Agenda, Poetry Review, Poetry London, Poetry Wales, Bete Noire, The Honest Ulsterman, Poetry Ireland, Red Pepper, The Independent, New Statesman, Tribune, and Banipal.